ls1intum/Artemis/docs/dev/guidelines/server.rst

     }

 If the student fails the test, Artemis will display something like org.opentest4j.AssertionFailedError:
 A borrowed book must be unavailable! ==> Expected <false> but was <true>.
-The part after '==>' should not be shown to the student as it contains implementation detail.
+The part after '==>' should not be shown to the student as it contains implementation details.

 .. code-block:: java